boltops-tools/kubes/docs/_docs/patterns/multiple-envs.md

 ## Project Structure

-Here's an example structure, so we can understand how layering works to create multiple enviroments.
+Here's an example structure, so we can understand how layering works to create multiple environments.

     .kubes/resources/
     ├── base